-- Add two Output nodes to the node tree, and type new names into their Name text-boxes: e.g. "Diffuse" for one and "Normal" for the other.
+- Add two Output nodes to the node tree, and type new names into their Name text fields: e.g. "Diffuse" for one and "Normal" for the other.

-- Underneath the texture list view in the texture panel, a selector with the names of the outputs are shown.
-For each entry in the texture list, select the desired output by changing the menu entry (e.g. set on to Diffuse and the other to Normal).
+- Underneath the texture list view in the texture panel, a selector with the names of the outputs is shown.
+For each entry in the texture list, select the desired output by changing the menu entry (e.g. set one to Diffuse and the other to Normal).

 These named outputs could be used, when the material is defined with Material Nodes.
 In this case, Texture Channels are probably not used.
 Instead, insert the Texture nodes into the Material Node tree by using.
 Inside the just added texture node the output to use can then be selected (e.g. Diffuse or Normal).